pallets-eco/flask-security/docs/models.rst

 contain ALL the fields and tables required for all features.
 They also contain various `best practice` fields - such as update and create times.
-These mixins can be easily extended to add any sort of custom fields and can be found in the `models` module (today there is just one for using Flask-SqlAlchemy).
+These mixins can be easily extended to add any sort of custom fields and can be found in the `models` module (today there is just one for using Flask-SQLAlchemy).

 The provided models are versioned since they represent actual DB models, and any changes require a schema migration (and perhaps a data migration).
 Applications